cord-burmeister/x3plus_docs/docs/11-L1 - Base/112-Imu-Sensor-Draft.md

 !!! tip Missing documentation
     None of the publicly available Yahboom documentation retrieved through search explicitly states the physical orientation (axis directions) of the MPU‑9250 IMU on the Yahboom ROS Robot Control Board V3.0.

-Because Yahboom does not publish a coordinate‑frame diagram for the board, the orientation must be determined experimentally or by inspecting the PCB silkscreen.
+Because Yahboom does not publish a coordinate-frame diagram for the board, the orientation must be determined experimentally or by inspecting the PCB silkscreen.

 #### What you *can* infer

-The Yahboom board uses an **MPU9250**, whose *chip‑internal* axes are standardized:
+The Yahboom board uses an **MPU9250**, whose *chip-internal* axes are standardized:

 | Axis | MPU9250 default orientation (chip-level) |
 |------|-------------------------------------------|